 Grad Slam Live Event

 The next Grad Slam contest will culminate in an exciting live event, which will take place on Thursday, March 22, 2018, 4-6 p.m., at the UCSF Mission Bay campus in Genentech Hall Auditorium.
 This year, for the first time, the event will also be live-streamed to Parnassus (Med Sci, S-214) for those unable to attend at Mission Bay.
-Audiences in both locations will cast "people's choice" ballots and enjoy a reception following the talks.
+Audiences at both locations will cast "people's choice" ballots and enjoy a reception following the talks.
 This event is a celebration not only of the finalists and contest winner, but also of graduate research at UCSF and of scientific enquiry.
 As 2014 finalist Laura Simpson said, "This is the closest thing UCSF has to a football game!"

 The student who wins this year's Grad Slam contest will be awarded a $3,000 cash prize.
 The runner-up will receive $1,500, and the "people's choice" winner $750.
 The winner of the 2018 Grad Slam competition at UCSF will also be invited to compete in the UC system-wide Grad Slam event.

 There are two sets of judges for the contest.
 A panel of screening judges will review the initial entries, which will be submitted on video.
 These judges will choose the finalists to compete in the live event.
 A separate panel of five judges will choose the winner and runner-up at the live event in the spring.
 The people's choice winner will be decided by the audiences at the live event and the Parnassus live-stream location.

 First of all, being able to present your research in a concise way to a non-specialist is a crucial skill for all graduate students to have.
 Having such a presentation "in your back pocket" will help you with eventual job interviews and will help you to network at conferences and other events.
 It may even help you get funding for your ideas, and it will make you a better advocate for research, science, and education.